ossf/wg-security-tooling/guide.md

 dependency analysis or origin analysis tools, determine the reused components used by code (source code or executable).
-To be security-relevant, these tools also determine which of those reused components have publicly-known vulnerabilities.
+To be security-relevant, these tools also determine which of those reused components have publicly-known vulnerabilities (CVEs).

 So, all an SCA tool has to do, in theory, is figure out what components (and their versions) are present, look up each one in one or more databases, and report on matches.
 Even detecting the components is not always easy; sometimes reused components are not obvious (e.g., because they were copy and pasted in, instead of being properly handled using a package manager).
 Even more fundamentally, however, databases are constantly updated as new vulnerabilities are found.
 That means that reused software that had no known vulnerabilities earlier might now have a known vulnerability.
 Even if the vulnerability was publicly known earlier, that fact might not have been recorded in earlier versions of the database(s) used by the tool.
 So these tools must be periodically rerun, or have the comparisons rerun, so that you become aware of newly-found vulnerabilities.